Arthur P. Gorman: Early life and career

-Gorman was a pro-Union War Democrat who worked in the Senate throughout the Civil War.
-In September 1866, he was removed from his Senate Office of Postmaster because he supported President Johnson's Reconstruction policies.
-Johnson then immediately appointed Gorman as Collector of Internal Revenue for the Fifth Congressional District of Maryland.
+During the American Civil War, Gorman was a pro-Union Democrat.
+In September 1866, Republicans who held the senate majority removed him as postmaster because he supported President Andrew Johnson's Reconstruction policies.
+Johnson immediately appointed Gorman as Collector of Internal Revenue for the Fifth Congressional District of Maryland.

 Baseball

-At the age of 20 in 1859, Gorman was one of the founding members of the Washington Nationals, the first official baseball team in America.
+At the age of 20 in 1859, Gorman was one of the founding members of the Washington Nationals, the first fully professional baseball team in America.
 He rose to become a star by the end of the Civil War era.
+According to contemporary accounts, Gorman was the team's standout left fielder, but often substituted or filled in at every other position, including pitcher and catcher.

-In 1867, he led the Nationals in their first trip westward over the mountains, in which they beat every midwest team except Rockford, Illinois, which had Albert Spalding as its pitcher.
+In 1867, he led the Nationals in their first trip over the mountains, in which they beat every midwest team except Rockford, Illinois, which had Albert Spalding as its pitcher.
 Also in 1867, Gorman was elected to a one-year term as president of the National Association of Base Ball Players.

-In 1891, as apart of an expanded National League, a Washington franchise was added.
+In 1891, as part of an expanded National League, a Washington franchise was added.
 Originally called the Washington Statesmen, the team was renamed "Senators" to honor Gorman.
 While this team folded in 1899, subsequent franchises would use the "Senators" name until 1971.
 In February 1903, Gorman and his son-in-law Wilton Lambert attempted but failed to buy the Washington Senators baseball team.